nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 sudo chown xroad:xroad /etc/xroad/db.properties
 ```

-Edit `/etc/xroad/db.properties` to match the values used.
-The default values can be found in [Annex A Central Server Default Database Properties](#annex-a-central-server-default-database-properties).
-Note that you only need to define the properties that need to be customized, elsewhere the defaults apply.
+Edit `/etc/xroad/db.properties` to match the values used when creating the database (the default values can be found in [Annex A Central Server Default Database Properties](#annex-a-central-server-default-database-properties)).

 ```
 adapter=postgresql